-The refinance closing can be held at our title company office, or the lender’s office, or other agreed-upon location, depending on the circumstances.
+The refinance closing meeting can be held at our title company office, the lender’s office, or other agreed-upon location depending on the circumstances.
 Here’s a review of what will happen at closing:

-- You’ll review and sign all of your loan documents.
-We will make sure that each document is explained clearly.
+- You’ll review and sign all of the loan documents.

-- Your lender will distribute the funds covering your home loan amount to the closing agent.
+- Your lender will distribute the funds covering the home loan amount to the closing agent.

-- Depending on your loan terms, you may also be required to set up a new escrow (or impound) account with your lender, so you can pay your property taxes and homeowners insurance along with your monthly mortgage payment.
+Depending on your loan terms, you may also be required to set up a new escrow (or impound) account with your lender, so that you can pay your property taxes and homeowner’s insurance along with your monthly mortgage payment.

 Refinance Closing Documents

-The main focus at a closing is to sign the final paperwork.
+The main focus of a closing meeting is signing the final paperwork.
 We will walk you through the mortgage refinance closing costs.
 The four main items to review and/or sign during closing are:

 Closing Disclosure (CD)

-The itemized list of your final credits and charges, you should receive a copy of the CD for your review at least three days prior to the closing.
+This is an itemized list of your final credits and charges.
+You should receive a copy of your CD for review at least three days prior to the closing.

 Deed of Trust or Mortgage

-The documents in which you agree to a lien on your property, as security for repayment of your home loan.
+These are the documents in which you agree to a lien on your property.
+The lien provides security for repayment of your home loan.

 The Promissory Note

-The mortgage (or promissory note) is a legal “IOU” that represents your promise to pay the lender according to the agreed terms, including the dates on which you must make your mortgage payments and where they must be sent.
+The mortgage, also referred to as a promissory note, is a legal “IOU” that represents your promise to pay the lender according to the agreed terms, including the dates on which you must make your mortgage payments and where they must be sent.

 Understanding The Closing Costs On A House

-There are many elements that may go into your total closing costs, including: recording fees, origination fees, appraisal, notary fees, attorney fees, title insurance, and more, depending on your loan program.
+There are many elements that go into your total closing costs, including: recording fees, origination fees, appraisal, notary fees, attorney fees, title insurance, and more depending on your loan program.

-Prior to closing your loan, you’ll receive your final Closing Disclosure listing your final closing costs.
-Many of these costs you’ll know ahead of time, as they were listed in your LE.
+Prior to closing your loan, you’ll receive your final Closing Disclosure, which will list your final closing costs.
+Many of these costs you’ll be aware of ahead of time because they will have been listed in your LE.